 Merle Travis was an innovator.
-He created on of the most effective finger picking techniques in guitar.
-But knowing this doesn’t teach you anything does it?
+He created one of the most effective finger picking techniques on guitar.
+But knowing this doesn’t teach you anything, does it?

 While you don’t need to change strings each and every time you finger pick, it is best that you wipe your strings down after each use and wash your hands before playing.
 At the first sign of rust, be sure to change your strings.

 Now that you have nice fresh strings, we can begin our lesson.
 First, you will need to decide whether you want long nails or short.
 Long nails are great for Travis picking when they are strong, but keep in mind that nail breaks are extremely nasty and painful.
 If you choose the finger route, you should build up the callus before learning most of these techniques.